zhangzh-pku/OM1/README.md

 <p align="center">  <a href="https://arxiv.org/abs/2412.18588">Technical Paper</a> |  <a href="https://docs.openmind.org/">Documentation</a> |  <a href="https://x.com/openmind_agi">X</a> | <a href="https://discord.gg/VUjpg4ef5n">Discord</a> </p>

-**Openmind's OM1 is a modular AI runtime for agents and robots with multimodal capabilities including movement and speech.**

-OM1 enables the creation and deployment of AI agents across both digital and physical environments.
-This means you can design a single AI agent and deploy it not only in the cloud but also on a variety of physical robot platforms, including Quadrupeds, with future support for TurtleBot 3 and Humanoids.
-This flexibility allows for seamless integration and testing of AI capabilities across different domains, from simulation to real-world applications.

-An AI agent built on OM1 is capable of ingesting data from multiple sources (the Web, X/Twitter, cameras and LIDAR) and performing various actions like tweeting, exploring your house, shaking your hand or talking to you.
-With OM1, you can talk to OpenAI's gpt-4o and literally shake hands with it.
+**Openmind's OM1 is a modular AI runtime that empowers developers to create and deploy multimodal AI agents seamlessly across both digital environments and physical robots**, including Quadrupeds, TurtleBot 4 and Humanoids.
+OM1 agents can process diverse inputs like web data, social media, camera feeds, and LIDAR etc, while enabling physical interactions such as navigation, and natural conversations, effectively allowing users to interact with advanced AI models like GPT-4o in embodied form.

 ## Capabilities of OM1